aluc16/aluc16.github.io/_pages/about.md

 profile:
   align: right
   image: profile_pic.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: False # crops the image to make it circular
   more_info: >
-    <p>Volcanology 205</p>
+    Volcanology 205<br>
-    <p>University of Oregon</p>
+    University of Oregon<br>
-    <p>Eugene, Oregon</p>
+    Eugene, Oregon<br>

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

-I am an MSc student studying glaciology and oceanography in the Earth Sciences department at the University of Oregon, advised by David Sutherland.
-My research interests include:
+I am an MSc student studying glaciology and oceanography in the Earth Sciences department at the University of Oregon, advised by Dave Sutherland.
+I am interested in exploring glacier, ocean, and sediment dynamics using field observations, models, and remote sensing!<br>
-* Ice-ocean interactions
-* The tidewater glacier cycle
-* Numerical modeling of the cryosphere

-In 2024, I finished my BS in environmental science with minors in math and geology at Appalachian State University.
-My undergraduate thesis is titled "Modeling the Role of Frontal Ablation in the 21st Century Evolution of Lake-Terminating Glaciers on the Juneau Icefield, Alaska, USA".